 - U.S. Small Business Administration’s Guide to Starting and Managing Your Business.
 A helpful guide for starting, managing, and growing your business.

-- Small Business Development Centers (SBDCs).
-Provide many free educational services for small business owners and aspiring entrepreneurs.
+- Small Business Learning Center.
+Provides many free educational services for small business owners and aspiring entrepreneurs.

-- Angel Investors.
-Inc. Magazine’s directory of angel investor networks.
+- Inc. Angel Investor Directory of angel investor networks.

 - The California Secretary of State Office’s guide to convert from one type of entity to a different type of entity.